MichaelHeaton/Prompt-Library/README.md

 - account/ AI profile and settings

 Canonical prompts that power ChatGPT Projects live under /projects/<name>/prompt.md.
 Keep /prompts for experiments only.

+## How to use Projects

+1. Create a Project in ChatGPT with the same name as a folder under `/projects`.

+2. Paste the contents of that project's `prompt.md` into the Project's **Prompt** field.

+3. Paste `instructions.md` into the Project's **Instructions** field.

+4. If the Project needs files, attach them in the Project so the assistant can read them.

+5. Keep `/projects/<name>/prompt.md` as the single source of truth.
+Update here, then copy to ChatGPT when it changes.